Blountstown, Florida: Geography

-According to the United States Census Bureau, the city has a total area of 3.2 sqmi, of which 3.2 sqmi is land and 0.31% is water.
+The City of Blountstown is located in east central Calhoun County.
 Directly to the east lies Bristol in Liberty County.
 Blountstown and Calhoun County uses the Central Time Zone, as opposed to Liberty County which is in the Eastern Time Zone.

+According to the United States Census Bureau, the city has a total area of 3.2 sqmi, of which 3.2 sqmi is land and 0.31% is water.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen climate classification, the City of Blountstown has a humid subtropical climate zone (Cfa).